 - Low Impact Aerobic Exercise.
 In addition to exercises specific to the lower back, any low impact aerobic exercise, such as walking, is often an ideal exercise for the lower back because it helps bring oxygen to the soft tissues in the back to promote healing.
 Swimming or water exercise has the same effect and is an excellent option if walking is too painful.

 - Chiropractic Adjustment (also called Chiropractic Manipulation) can help improve spinal function by decreasing pain and inflammation to increase range of motion and physical function.
+Manual manipulation is also commonly performed by osteopathic physicians.

 - Epidural Steroid Injections deliver steroids directly into the painful area of the lower back to reduce inflammation.
 The steroids do not heal the components of the back, but often provide enough pain relief to allow patients to move, exercise and heal.